Baron-Huang/LA-ViT/README.md

 # LA-ViT: A Network with Transformers Constrained by Learned-Parameter-Free Attention for Interpretable Grading in a New Laryngeal Histopathology Image Dataset
+Our manuscript is in the peer review stage (IEEE-JBHI 2024), and we will publish the code and dataset completely when the review is finished.
+If interested in this research and dataset, contact us at panhuang@cqu.edu.cn.

 ***
 # Introduction